mikepitman/udacity_ci_cd_handin_repo/README.md

 You can clone it from your profile into your IDE.
 You can also clone the repository into Azure Cloud Shell:
 'git clone git@github.com:(your Github profile name)/udacity_ci_cd_handin_repo.git'
-![Clone GitHub repo into Azure Cloud Shell](/screenshots/handin_CloneGithubRepoIntoAzure.PNG) Delete the azure-pipelines.yml file - it will be created at a later stage for your Azure DevOps profile.
+![Clone GitHub repo into Azure Cloud Shell](/screenshots/handin_CloneGithubRepoIntoAzure.PNG) Delete, or add `.backup` to the end of the azure-pipelines.yml file - it will be created at a later stage for your Azure DevOps profile.

 #### Setup Azure Environment, Create WebApp
 After cloning the project to Azure Cloud Shell, change directory to the newly created directory.
 Then setup the virtual environment, and switch to that environment.